kyma-project/website/content/blog-posts/2020-03-31-release-notes-1.11/index.md

 In 1.11, we introduced changes to the Kyma installation process to avoid issues during Kyma upgrade.
 We ensured compliance with the most recent Kyma CLI version, but older CLI versions do not support this change.

 Make sure you upgrade CLI to the most recent version before installing Kyma.
-For more information, read the [migration guide](https://github.com/kyma-project/kyma/blob/release-1.11/docs/migration-guides/1.10-1.11.md#cli).
+For more information, read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.11/docs/migration-guides/1.10-1.11.md#cli).

 ### Externalization of AKS Terraform template into a module